EDITOR'S NOTE SPRING 2012 | VOL. 37 NO. 1

 Back in a Big Way!

-It's the Show Preview issue of Travel Goods Showcase, when we offer our sneak peek of what's happening at The Travel Goods Show.
+It's the Show Preview issue of Travel Goods Showcase, when we offer our sneak peek of what's happening at The International Travel Goods Show.
 And this year's edition promises to be spectacular: The Show returned to the Las Vegas Convention Center and sold out early, despite being on a bigger floor.
 The response from exhibitors has been tremendously positive, with lots of enthusiasm and new products that will debut at The Show.
 And we've attracted a raft of new, first-time exhibitors to The Show.
 What a way to start the year!

 The industry is revitalizing itself, reinventing itself to suit the new traveling and economic landscape.
 Our New Products sneak peek is loaded with new items — lighter-weight luggage of all shapes and sizes; more compact, more versatile travel clothing, particularly outerwear; electronics cases; travel and everyday organizers — as manufacturers strive to provide more value, and give consumers more compelling reasons to re-evaluate their travel gear.